inducer/relate/doc/content.rst

 .. note::

-    When editing CourseFlow git repositories on Windows, make sure that the ``core.autocrlf`` option is set `appropriately
+    When editing RELATE git repositories on Windows, make sure that the ``core.autocrlf`` option is set `appropriately
     <https://help.github.com/articles/dealing-with-line-endings/>`_
     (namely, so that line endings are represented in the 'UNIX' convention,